filviu/blog/content/posts/2012/2012-03-13-xbmc-and-windows-8-on-older-hardware.md

   * 250Gb hdd (all media is stored on a NAS)
   * 6Gb RAM

 When I moved to a Full HD tv I found that I have to move away from XP to windows 7 in order to get decent hardware acceleration out of my integrated graphics.
-Because of power and heat issues I didn&#8217;t want to use a dedicated card.
+Because of power and heat issues I didn't want to use a dedicated card.
 Windows 7 ran full hd decent but only using the latest drivers for my IGP from AMD-ATI.

 In Windows 8 everything including hd videos worked out of the box, without installing any drivers.
 Still after installing the Windows 7 graphics driver found on AMD-ATI website performance got even better.

 The system boots fast, xbmc works wonderful.
-Also the darn metro tiles look pretty good on a big screen &#8211; actually I hated metro on the desktop but on a big screen they look at home.
+Also the darn metro tiles look pretty good on a big screen - actually I hated metro on the desktop but on a big screen they look at home.